Infection, Prevention and Control

 Environmental Hygiene

-The Trust is very keen to improve upon and maintain the cleanliness in our clinical premises.
+The Trust is very keen to improve upon and maintain cleanliness in our clinical premises.

 The cleaning services we use are asked to clean to national cleaning standards, and our staff are expected to maintain cleanliness throughout the day by cleaning the equipment they use between patients.